 Offering collateral to get a secured personal loan can be a good option for a lot of people.
-This is especially relevant if you have a fair or poor credit score, because using collateral can give you access to lending opportunities that may not otherwise be available.
+This is especially relevant if you have a fair or poor credit score because using collateral can improve your odds of getting a loan and could qualify you for a larger loan amount.

 Another advantage of collateral is that you may pay less overall in interest.
 This is because a secured loan is by nature less risky for the lender than an unsecured one, so they may be more willing to give you a lower interest rate.